leonp84/code-institute-project-2/README.md

 #### Header

-With the logo positioned left, the right-hand side of the header includes three buttons: (1) An information box activation toggle, (2) A sound effects toggle and, (3) A dark/light theme toggle.
+With the logo positioned left, the right-hand side of the header includes three buttons:

+1. An information box activation toggle
+2. A sound effects toggle and
+3. A dark/light theme toggle.

 The Header is fully responsive, and the heading font colours adjust with the rest of the site when the visual theme is changed by the user.

 ![Site Header](assets/images/readme-images/readme-header.webp)